NAICS Classification Methodology

 Primary economic activity

-- Primary activity: core revenue-generating operation
+- Primary activity: core revenue-generating or production operation

 - Secondary activities: documented for stability, not used to override the primary code